satvikxbansal/Spotter--Mediapipe-/README.md

 - Coming Soon

 The system is honest about unavailable metrics.
 For example, trophies that require real heart-rate data, external load, or unsupported exercises can be marked Coming Soon instead of faking progress from weak signals.

+Unlocks are now preserved as canonical events with future server-time support.
+Progress can still be recomputed from local history, but the earned moment itself has a durable record for future multi-device sync.

 ### Profile